cloudmesh-community/sp20-516-229/personal/ai-oracle-overview.md

 :o: images must be in this folder soit will start not with .. but images I fix this now so you can introduces the images folder and place the image there.

 ![AI Services on Oracle](images/sp20-516-229-oracle_ai_service.png){#fig:sp20-516-229-oracle-cloud-ai}

+### Oracle AI Applications

+Oracle offer in-build AI support in its Cloud based enterprise application.Below are list of application which support AI.

+#### AI Apps for Financials